acquia/lightning/UPDATE.md

 to Beta 3, in that order.

 ### 2.2.0 to 2.2.1
+* Prior to running database updates, you will need to rebuild Drupal's caches in order for the Media update to run properly.
 * Visit *Structure > Content types*.
 For each moderated content type, click "Manage form display", then drag the "Publishing status" field into the "Disabled" section and press "Save".